ThingLabsIo/ThingLabsIo.github.io/pages/workshop/cs/05-sending-telemetry.md

 }
 {% endhighlight %}

-In this method you simply check to see if the ADC value is greater than two-thirds of the ADC's resolution - in other words, is it kind of dark?
-If it is, turn on the LED and paint the indicator bar in the UI red, otherwise, turn off the LED and paint the indicator bar light gray.
+In this method you simply check to see if the ADC value is greater than two-thirds of the ADC's resolution.
+In other words, you're asking if it's kind of dark.
+If it is, turn on the LED and paint the indicator bar in the UI red.
+If it isn't, turn off the LED and paint the indicator bar light gray.

 ## Test Run the App
 At this point you can deploy and run the application to see if the photoresistor and LED are working.
 You still haven't sent a message to Azure, but testing the circuit is never a bad idea.
-To deploy this application to your RPi2, select __ARM__ from the _Solution Platforms_ list in the toolbar, and select __REMOTE MACHINE__ from the _Device_ dropdown list in the toolbar.
+To deploy this application to your Raspberry Pi 2, select __ARM__ from the _Solution Platforms_ list in the toolbar, and select __REMOTE MACHINE__ from the _Device_ dropdown list in the toolbar.

 ![Targeting ARM on a remote machine](/images/rpi2/rpi2_lab01_arm.png)

 You will be prompted with the _Remote Connections_ dialog.
-Select your device from the list of _Auto Detected_ devices, or type in the device name or IP address into the _Manual Configuration_ textbox (set the _Authentication Mode_ to __Universal (Unencrypted Protocol)__)  and click _Select_.
+Select your device from the list of _Auto Detected_ devices, or type in the device name or IP address into the _Manual Configuration_ textbox.
+Set the _Authentication Mode_ to __Universal (Unencrypted Protocol)__, and click _Select_.

 ![Choose the remote machine to deploy to](/images/rpi2/rpi2_lab01_remote.png)

 __NOTE:__ You can verify or modify these values by navigating to the project properties (select Properties in the Solution Explorer) and choosing the Debug tab on the left.

-Now press __F5__ to run the application and you should see it deploy on the RPi2.
+Now press __F5__ to run the application and you should see it deploy on the Raspberry Pi 2.
 Test the circuit and application by changing the amount of light the photoresistor is exposed to.

 ## Send A Message to Azure IoT Hub
 Now that you know your physical device is working, it is time to send its data to Azure.

 In the previous lab you created a device in Azure IoT Hub.
-The last step of that lab was to copy the device specific connection string for that device (although I am guessing that your copy buffer has been rewritten since then).
-You can get the device-specific connection string by selecting it in the DeviceExplorer _Devices_ list - right-click and select _Copy connection string for selected device_:
+The last step of that lab was to copy the device-specific connection string for that device.
+If the connection string is still in your copy buffer, simply paste it into the IOT_HUB_CONN_STRING field in Step 1 below.
+If the connection string is no longer in your copy buffer, you can get the device-specific connection string again by selecting it in the DeviceExplorer _Devices_ list by right-clicking and selecting _Copy connection string for selected device_.

 ![Get the device-specific connection string](/images/rpi2/rpi2_deviceexplorer03.png)

 Just before the _MainPage()_ constructor definition, update the following code.

-1. Use the device-specific connection string as the value of _IOT\_HUB\_CONN\_STRING_
+1. Use the device-specific connection string as the value of _IOT\_HUB\_CONN\_STRING_.
-2. Use the name of the device you created in Azure IoT Hub as the _IOT\_HUB\_DEVICE_
+2. Use the name of the device you created in Azure IoT Hub as the _IOT\_HUB\_DEVICE_.
-3. Use any string value you'd like as the _IOT\_HUB\_DEVICE\_LOCATION_
+3. Use any string value you'd like as the _IOT\_HUB\_DEVICE\_LOCATION_.

 {% highlight csharp %}
 // Use the device specific connection string here